senglish09/Ron-English-PoPaganda-Archive/exhibitions/solo/2000s-solo-shows/shooting-gallery-secret-history-of-kiss-2008.md

 The exhibition reimagined the rock band **KISS** through English’s lens of cultural satire—merging political motifs, branding tropes and comic exaggeration.
 Large-scale paintings and installation works drew strong turnout, with significant local press coverage from art blogs, culture magazines, and gallery reviewers.

-This exhibition strengthened English’s foothold in the West Coast Pop Surrealist circuit while showcasing his ability to merge rock iconography with election-year commentary.

 ---